Azferry/terraform-github-action-demo/README.md

 ### Block code push to main

-Enforce all code pushes to go through the pull request process.
+Use branch polices to enforce all code pushes to go through the pull request process.

 ## Create service principal